-Cover, CB&Q "There is a Happy Land: The Pacific Northwest" brochure (1923).
+Cover, CB&Q "There is a Happy Land: The Pacific Northwest" brochure, 1923.

+Courtesy of Newberry Library Chicago.
 CB&Q Misc.
 Bx. #4.
 Used with permission of the Newberry Library.
 With questions about reuse of this image, contact the Newberry Library.